UKHomeOffice/core-cloud/documentation/principles/strategic-first.md

   parent: principles
   order: 4
 ---
+**Our approach is to be strategic first.** \
+Where new requirements are identified we will try and meet them in reusable way.

-**Our approach is to be native first** by favouring AWS native tooling and managed services over custom tooling.
+**Our approach is to be native first.** \
+By favouring AWS native tooling and managed services over custom tooling.

-**We aim to be [well architected](https://aws.amazon.com/architecture/well-architected).**